Fastestkyo/gokart/README.md

 an electric gokart made entirely from scratch!

-frame is made from 1" steel pipe.
+frame is made from 1" steel pipe. you will need ~6m of 1"pipe.
+MORE DETAILS IN GUIDE!
 ![image](https://github.com/user-attachments/assets/cdd2d978-b8b7-432c-a208-fdc85f8fef1f)